kgrid/specs/docs/external-runtimes.md

 ```
 Whatever response the KO endpoint wants to return
 ```

+Keep in mind, the endpointUri that the runtime gives to the activator is entirely up to the runtime, and does not need to be in any specific format.

 ###Simple KO
 The most basic Knowledge Objects will just contain one code file, take some inputs, and return an output.
 Nothing special from what is described above.